 Design the Backyard to Hide the AC

 You can also do a complete redesign of your yard space with the intention of actually being able to hide or camouflage that Jacksonville AC unit.
-This may involve building a closet of sorts for the unit to reside in, having plants and other vegetation growing in places that will mask the appearance of the unit, among other things.
+This may involve building a closet of sorts for the unit to reside in, and having plants and other vegetation growing in places that will mask the appearance of the unit, among other things.
 When you design the backyard to hide your unit, gains in the aesthetic appeal of the space along with a dedicated, long-term locale for the unit are achieved.
-Make sure ventilation is always considered though before you start the redesign process.
+Make sure ventilation is always considered before you start the redesign process.

 Place the Unit In an Isolated Location

 You could also work with us, your air conditioning professional, to position the unit in a remote area.
-Rather than having the unit set up in your backyard, consider maybe putting it in the side yard where it is more out of the view of you and your guests.
+Rather than having the unit set up in your backyard, consider maybe putting it in the side yard where it is more out of view of you and your guests.
 Consider placement before you have your Jacksonville AC installed as it is going to be much easier to adjust placement pre-installation rather than afterward.

 Using Visual Tricks

 You can fool the eyes pretty quickly when it comes to masking or hiding things in your yard.
 It is all about getting the eyes to look in a different place.
 This gets back to the redesign, but it can be accomplished without really having to remodel the whole space.
-Get creative and try and draw visual attention away from the unit so that it is not the focal point of the yard, rather just a part of it.
+Get creative and try and draw visual attention away from the unit so that it is not the focal point of the yard, but rather just a part of it.

 The biggest thing that you need to keep in mind with all of these suggestions is that you want an efficient and functioning Jacksonville AC unit.
 These units need space and have to be able to breathe.
-You are not going to be able to block them in fully because then you are not going to get the unit functioning as you would expect.
+You are not going to be able to block them in full because then you are not going to get the unit functioning as you would expect.